 Unguided Snorkeling Tour, Kota Kinabalu, Sabah

 (4 customer reviews)

 Why not capture a few underwater memories with an underwater camera rental?
-We offer a Nikon W300 rated to 30m or GoPro Hero 11 with an underwater housing and float handle rated to 40m.
+We offer a GoPro Hero 11 Black with an underwater housing and float handle rated to 40m.
 Your images will be uploaded to a Google Drive, and a link will be shared with you.
 Photos will be available for download for approximately ten days.
 Please be aware that there will be a charge for loss or damage to the camera and housing RM 2500.00

+Unguided Snorkeling Tour, Kota Kinabalu, Sabah